CESNET/usegalaxy/README.md

 ```
 The api key can be found in the User -> Preferences -> Manage API Key in Galaxy menu.

+...

+Later we should use this [role](https://github.com/galaxyproject/ansible-galaxy-tools) to automate this, but there are too many tools to be installed and it is very inpractical for testing purposes.

 ## Found bugs

 On ubuntu 20.04 the GLIBC version is incompatible with the ```galaxyproject.tusd``` GLIBC, therfore playbook ends in error.